Anatoliy Golitsyn: Defection

-Golitsyn worked in the strategic planning department of the KGB in the rank of Major.
 In 1961 under the name "Ivan Klimov" he was assigned to the Soviet embassy in Helsinki, Finland, as vice counsel and attaché.
-He defected with his wife and daughter to the Central Intelligence Agency (CIA) via Helsinki on December 15, 1961.
+He defected with his wife and daughter to the Central Intelligence Agency via Helsinki on 15 December 1961.
 They flew "with a CIA escort from Finland to Sweden and thence to the United States via Frankfurt am Main, Germany, arriving on 18 December 1961".
 He was interviewed by James Jesus Angleton, CIA counter-intelligence director.
-In January 1962, the KGB sent instructions to fifty-four Rezidentura throughout the world on the actions required to minimize the damage.
+In January 1962, the KGB sent instructions to Rezidentura throughout the world on the actions required to minimize the damage.
 All meetings with important agents were to be suspended.

-In November 1962, KGB head Vladimir Semichastny approved a plan for assassination of Golitsyn and other "particularly dangerous traitors" including Igor Gouzenko, Nikolay Khokhlov, and Bogdan Stashinsky.
+In November 1962, KGB head Vladimir Semichastny approved a plan for the assassination of Golitsyn and other "particularly dangerous traitors" including Igor Gouzenko, Nikolay Khokhlov, and Bogdan Stashinsky.
 The KGB made significant efforts to discredit Golitsyn by promoting disinformation that he was involved in illegal smuggling operations.

-Golitsyn provided information about many famous Soviet agents including Kim Philby, Donald Maclean, Guy Burgess, John Vassall, double agent Aleksander Kopatzky who worked in Germany, and others.
-While unable to identify some agents like Philby specifically by name, Golitsyn provided sufficient information that SIS was able to determine the culprits.
-Thus, Golitsyn's defection in 1961 set in motion the process that definitively confirmed Philby as a Soviet mole.
+Once Golitsyn was processed and his bona fides accepted, he was given a house in McLean, Virginia where he could live with his wife, Svetlana, and daughter, Tatyana, a settlement of approximately $200,000, and guards.
+He was provided the false identity of "John William Stone".

+Upon his defection, Golitsyn was unable to precisely identify any KGB agents outside of Helsinki to his new handlers, but provided a wide range of imprecise information, including knowledge of "Sasha", a compromised CIA asset in West Germany.
+Most of his information concerned the structure and management of KGB operations, recruiting, and agent-running.
+In the years immediately following his defection, Golitsyn was allowed privileged access to classified material from the CIA and other intelligence agencies, and frequently met (mostly at his own request) with high-ranking figures including Robert F. Kennedy and John McCone.
+Requests made by him to meet with Herbert Hoover and John F. Kennedy were repeatedly denied.
+He was "loaned out", under CIA supervision, to other western intelligence agencies for interviews.
+Golitsyn's contact with MI6 resulted in the final exposure of Kim Philby, while a series of interrogations with French intelligence officers resulted in the Martel affair and, indirectly, the exposure of Georges Pâques.